larskarbo/larskarbo-gb/content/blog/internet-mousetrap/index.md

 ---
-title: Making an Internet Connected Mouse Trap
+title: Making an Internet-Connected Mouse Trap
 author: Lars Karbo
 date: 2020-12-29
 excerpt: It sends you a message whenever there is a dead mouse in the trap.